-wear glasses in the laboratory.
-If you wear contact lenses in the laboratory, you must inform your graduate instructor (TA) of this at the beginning of the semester.
+Contact Lenses: Contact lens wearers are encouraged to wear glasses in the laboratory.
+If you wear contact lenses in the laboratory, you must inform your Teaching Assistant (TA) of this at the beginning of the semester.

 Hair: If your hair is longer than shoulder length you must tie it behind your head in order to avoid accidental contact with open flames or chemicals that might be on the lab bench.
 Rubber bands are available in the laboratory.